EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-bind-state.md

 return `${ (value / 100).toFixed(2) } ${ state.cart.currency }`;
 ```

-You can specify your own formatters using the [`stateBinderFormatters`](/reference/stateBinderFormatters/) configuration parameter.
+You can define your own formatters using the [`stateBinderFormatters`](/reference/stateBinderFormatters/) configuration parameter.